-This outline of ancient Roman names gives details of the ancient Roman naming system.
-It also gives a sense of how newborn infants and Roman children were given their names as part of the process of becoming registered Roman citizens.
+Below we provide an insight of ancient Roman names, lists of plebeian and upper class names and common names found in graffiti.
+The ancient Roman naming system is outlined.
+We also discuss how newborn infants and Roman children were given their names as part of the process of becoming registered Roman citizens.

 Naming newborn children